Todd Carney: Canberra Raiders (2004–2009)

 The NRL threatened to de-register his contract for two-years, if Carney did not accept this plan in order to protect the Raiders from losing him to another club.

 Carney asked for a variation of the plan where he could avoid points one and two.

 This was unacceptable to the club's board and on 7 August 2008, the Canberra club sacked Carney and terminated his $400,000 a season contract.

 Carney was de-registered by the NRL and he would not be eligible to compete in the competition until 2010.

 Carney attempted to follow ex-Dragon's coach Nathan Brown to the Huddersfield Giants on a one-year deal, but was unable to obtain a Visa in late 2008, due to his previous drink driving offences.

 Carney applied to the NRL in an effort to play for an Australian club in the 2009 NRL season, but the NRL stated that, "they would not accept registration of a contract for Todd Carney for that season".

 In February 2009, Carney went on a vandalism spree in Goulburn, jumping on a car bonnet and damaging the entrance to a Fone Zone store.

 He received a 12-month suspended jail sentence and he was also ordered to undertake alcohol counselling.

 In March 2009, the Canberra Raiders agreed to release Carney to play for the Atherton Roosters in the Cairns competition in Far North Queensland.

 Carney was assaulted by four-men in Atherton on 10 May 2009, with one of those men former Cowboys, Broncos and current (at the time of the incident) London Broncos' player, Nick Slyney.

-Carney "reportedly" injured a man by setting his pants on fire in an incident on New Year's Eve.
-The man suffered burns to his buttock, scrotum and upper thighs, after "allegedly" having his pants set alight while on holiday at Airlie Beach in Queensland.

-The police did not investigate the incident, with the man making no formal complaint.
-However, this was not a good start to his Sydney Roosters' career, after the club had just handed him a career lifeline by signing him to a three-year deal.

-Sydney Roosters (2010-11)
+Sydney Roosters (2010–2011)

 After his season-long ban from the NRL expired, Carney joined the Sydney Roosters for the 2010 NRL season.

 In preparation for his comeback season, Carney bought a punching bag to exercise with.